Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

 Frequently Asked Questions

-The Senior (Undergraduate) Commencement ceremony is always held on Mother's Day and for this coming year it will be held on Sunday, May 12, 2013.
+The Senior (Undergraduate) Commencement ceremony is always held on Mother's Day and for this coming year it will be held on Sunday, May 11, 2014.
 Seniors must be at the Spokane Veterans Memorial Arena (just one mile from the Gonzaga campus) in their academic attire no later than 9:00 a.m.
 The doors to the Arena actually open at 8:00 a.m.
 The ceremony begins with an academic procession at 9:35 a.m. and the speaking part of the ceremony is scheduled to begin at 10:00 a.m.
-If the Senior student has special needs for seating or the stage, the Senior should contact Susie Prusch at 509-313-5571 or firstname.lastname@example.org as soon as possible.
 There is good access and seating for guests with disabilities.
 Students may invite as many guests as they wish and tickets are not required.
-We estimate that the ceremony will be over by 1:00-1:15 p.m. and it is followed by a social held in the Field House of The Martin Centre back at the Gonzaga campus.
+We estimate that the ceremony will be over by 1:15 p.m. and it is followed by a social held in the Field House of The Martin Centre back at the Gonzaga campus.
 The social is a time for graduates to hug, kiss, take photographs, introduce their parents to favorite faculty members, and to say good-bye - we expect that the social will be over by about 2:45 p.m.

 Parents usually start arriving on Friday afternoon.
 (A number of the Senior activities scheduled for the week before Commencement are really geared to the Seniors and NOT their parents.)
-For those parents who have Seniors who will be engaged in volunteer or service opportunities after graduation, we invite them to attend a Social Justice Missioning ceremony at 4:00 p.m. on Friday, May 10, in University Chapel.
-There will be an ROTC Commissioning ceremony for those members of ROTC who will be graduating and this, too, will be held on Friday, May 10, at 5:15 p.m. in st. Aloysius Church.
+For those parents who have Seniors who will be engaged in volunteer or service opportunities after graduation, we invite them to attend a Social Justice Missioning ceremony at 4:00 p.m. on Friday, May 9, in University Chapel.
+There will be an ROTC Commissioning ceremony for those members of ROTC who will be graduating and this, too, will be held on Friday, May 9, and will be held at 5:15 p.m. in St. Aloysius Church.
 The first event to which all of the Seniors and their guests are invited is the Dessert Social hosted by Student Life on Friday evening.
-This Social is held from 7:00 to 10:00 p.m. at Bozarth, our conference and retreat center just north of Spokane, and all Seniors and their parents are invited to attend.
+This Social is held from 7:00 to 10:00 p.m. at Bozarth, our conference and retreat center just north of Spokane, and all Seniors and their parents are invited to attend - dress is casual and it is a good idea to bring a sweater or jacket.
 The last scheduled event for EVERYONE for the weekend is the Champagne Social held just after the Commencement ceremony on Sunday (estimated to run from 1:15 to 2:45 p.m.).
 There will be a Pinning Ceremony in St. Aloysius Church on Sunday afternoon at 3:00 p.m. for those nursing Seniors who have just received their Bachelor of Science in Nursing degree and their guests.
 Reminder: Commencement is held on Mother's Day and many families make plans for a combined celebration at one of our local restaurants after the social - if reservations are required, don't delay in making them.

-Rehearsal will be held in the McCarthey Athletic Center (not in the Arena because we would have to rent the Arena for a rehearsal!) on Friday, May 10, from 2:00 to 3:00 p.m.
+Rehearsal will be held in the McCarthey Athletic Center (not in the Arena) on Friday, May 9, from 2:00 to 3:00 p.m.
 All Seniors should plan to attend the rehearsal because detailed information will be given, questions are answered, and those all-important "how to wear your academic attire" instructions are given.
 There are exceptions, however!
 If a Senior has a final examination during that time or has work commitments, the Senior should plan on taking the exam at the regularly scheduled time or be at work.
 Those few Seniors can get the information about the ceremony from friends.

 Family and friends may approach the stage and take pictures or a video; we ask everyone to be aware of other photographers and audience viewing.
-There will be a professional photographic team that will be taking a formal picture of every graduate as well as a candid shot.
-Order forms will be sent to the graduate during the summer from Image Studios in Moscow, Idaho (208-882-5594).
-You are under no obligation to order the pictures but I can tell you that, in the past, the pictures have been very good.
+There will be a professional photographic team that will be taking a formal picture of every graduate as well as a candid shot: Image Studios in Moscow, Idaho (208-882-5594).
+You are under no obligation to order the pictures.
 Image Studios will offer a video copy of the Commencement ceremony for sale when they send picture proofs.

 ©2011 Gonzaga University.
 All Rights Reserved. | Full HTML Version